IzaanQaiser/thinkback-ai-google-adk-hackathon/documentation/idea.md

 ---

-9. **3 real-world usage scenarios**
+9. **real-world usage scenarios**

+1. Direct Retrieval <br>
-1. user saved a piece of media and wants to quickly find it so they can consume it again
+  The user remembers saving a specific piece of content — like a video, article, or voice note — and wants to quickly find it by searching keywords, tags, or personal notes.

-2. user feels a certain way and wants a piece of media that they think they saved and they want to quickly find it to make them feel a different sort of way + get a plan to do that
+2. Emotional Search & Support <br>
+  The user is feeling overwhelmed, anxious, or unmotivated.
+They want to express how they feel and receive AI-curated content they’ve saved in the past — paired with a reflection or plan to improve their state.

+3. Smart Suggestions Based on Current Context <br>
-3. user wants suggestions on things to do based on the things they have saved and they want the suggestion to be rooted in current world context
+  The user wants suggestions on what to watch, read, or reflect on — not just randomly, but based on their saved content and current world events (e.g., “It’s finals season” → resurface productivity videos).

-4. **Direct Retrieval**: User remembers saving a video and wants to find it by description.
-5. **Emotional Guidance**: User feels anxious or unmotivated and wants helpful content with a plan.
-6. **World-Aware Suggestions**: User wants insights based on what's happening globally or locally (e.g., market crash triggers saved investing advice).
-7. **Passive Resurfacing** *(optional future feature)*: AI resurfaces “forgotten” content at just the right moment (like Apple’s Memories or Spotify’s Flashbacks — but useful).
+4. Passive Resurfacing (Serendipitous Recall) <br>
+  Without any prompt, Thinkback.ai proactively resurfaces long-forgotten but emotionally-relevant content — like a motivational podcast during a low week, or a calming video after frequent journaling about stress.

+5. Emotionally-Aware Journaling Feedback <br>
+  The user writes or voice-records a journal entry.
+Thinkback.ai analyzes its emotional tone, connects it to relevant saved content, and offers perspective, validation, or a growth-oriented suggestion.

+6. Reflective Habit Formation <br>
+  Over time, the system notices recurring moods or topics in the user’s journaling and saved content.
+It nudges them toward healthier patterns, habits, or inspirational themes based on their own digital history.

 ---